theochem/horton/doc/ref_file_formats.rst

 .. _ref_file_formats_internal:

-Horton's internal file format
+HORTON's internal file format
 =============================

-The internal HDF5-based format of Horton is effectively a superset of all formats listed above.
+The internal HDF5-based format of HORTON is effectively a superset of all formats listed above.
 Moreover, the user is free to store any additional data not covered by the file formats above.
 Many (not all) Python data types can dumped into the internal format: